Towards High Performance Low Complexity Calibration in Appearance Based Gaze Estimation: METHODOLOGY

+where $p(\cdot)$ represents the probability density function.
 We estimate the values of $\sigma_0$ and $\sigma_{\hat{t}}$ from training.
-The calibration method proposed in our previous work~\cite{chen2019appearance} is a special case of this method ($\sigma_{\hat{t}}^2=0$), corresponding to the Maximum Likelihood (ML) estimate.
+The calibration method proposed in our previous work~\cite{chen2020offset} is a special case of this method ($\sigma_{\hat{t}}^2=0$), corresponding to the Maximum Likelihood (ML) estimate.